ivogabe/workassisting/readme.md

 This repository contains an implementation of *work assisting*, a scheduling strategy for mixing loop parallelism (data parallelism) with task parallelism.
 Threads share their current loop-parallel activity in a shared array to let other threads assist.
-Our algorithm aims at preserving the structure of loop parallelism instead of implementing all parallelism as task parallelism.
+In contrast to most existing work in this space, our algorithm aims at preserving the structure of loop parallelism instead of implementing all parallelism as task parallelism.
 This avoids the scheduling overhead introduced by the latter and enables the use of self-scheduling for loop parallelism.
-It provides full flexibility: Neither the number of threads for a parallel loop nor the distribution over threads need to be fixed before the loop starts.
-We present benchmarks to demonstrate that our scheduling algorithm behaves similar to or outperforms schedulers based purely on task parallelism.
+It provides full flexibility: neither the number of threads for a parallel loop nor the distribution over threads need to be fixed before the loop starts.
+We present benchmarks to demonstrate that our scheduling algorithm, depending on the problem, behaves similar to, or outperforms schedulers based purely on task parallelism.

 The implementation can be found in `src/core` and benchmarks in `src/cases`.
 The benchmarks compare work assisting with work stealing with a deque (`src/utils/deque_stealer.rs`) and Rayon, a framework for parallelism in Rust.
 For details about work assisting and the benchmarks we refer to the paper.